-3.4.4.2.1 Objects or obstructions, with their leading edges between the height of 580 mm and 2000 mm from the floor level, shall protrude not more than 100 mm into pedestrian areas as illustrated in Figure 9(a).

-Where a person with visual impairment is walking alongside protruding objects, they cannot detect overhangs.
+- 3.4.4.2.1 Objects or obstructions, with their leading edges at any height above 580 mm from the floor level shall not protrude more than 100 mm into pedestrian areas as illustrated in Figure 9(a). - Note: Where a person with visual impairment is walking alongside protruding objects, they cannot detect overhangs.
 Where the person is using the wall or an edge as a guide a protrusion of not more than 100 mm is acceptable.